Professor of Technology and Organisation

 - Bachelor of Management Studies (Waikato)

 Dr Bill Doolin is Professor of Technology and Organisation in the AUT Business School.
 Prior to joining AUT University in 2002, Bill worked at the University of Waikato Management School (NZ).
 He has been a Visiting Researcher at Lancaster University (UK), Adelaide University (Australia) and Grenoble Ecole de Management (France).

 Bill's research interests include the organisational implications of information and communication technology (ICT); discourse, power and identity in organisations; public health care management; and the sociology of science and technology.
 His past research has explored the role of management and information technologies in public sector health reform; discourse and identity in organisational change; power and resistance in the implementation and use of information systems; the adoption and use of e-business applications; public understanding of genetic technology; and scientists’ narratives on biotechnology, work and self.

-Bill's research has been published in a range of journals, including Discourse Studies, Electronic Markets, European Journal of Information Systems, Information Systems Journal, Journal of Information Technology, Organization, Organization Studies, Project Management Journal, Public Management Review, Public Understanding of Science, Science Communication, and Social Studies of Science.
+Bill's research has been published in a range of journals, including Discourse Studies, Electronic Markets, European Journal of Information Systems, Information Systems Journal, Journal of Information Technology, MIS Quarterly, Organization, Organization Studies, Project Management Journal, Public Management Review, Public Understanding of Science, Science Communication, and Social Studies of Science.

-Bill is a member of the Editorial Board of a number of journals, including Organization Studies, Organization and the Journal of the Association for Information Systems.
+Bill is a member of the Editorial Board of the journals - Organization Studies and Organization.
 He is a member of the European Group for Organization Studies (EGOS), the Society for Social Studies of Science (4S), the Association for Information Systems (AIS), and IFIP Working Group 8.2 ‘Information Systems and the Organization’.

 - Management, Technology and Organisations